92-Year-Old Jailed for Life Over 1967 Widow’s Rape and Murder

-A 92-year-old man has been sentenced to life in prison with a minimum term of 20 years for the rape and murder of a 75-year-old widow in a case dating back nearly six decades.
+A 92-year-old man has been locked up for life, with a minimum 20-year term, for the shocking rape and murder of a 75-year-old widow nearly six decades ago.

-Ryland Headley, now living in Ipswich, was convicted at Bristol Crown Court for the brutal killing of Louisa Dunne at her home in Easton, Bristol, in June 1967.
-The case marks the UK’s longest-running cold case to result in a criminal trial.
+Ryland Headley, now an Ipswich resident, was found guilty at bristol/" title="Bristol" data-wpil-keyword-link="linked">Bristol Crown Court of killing Louisa Dunne in her home in Easton, Bristol, back in June 1967.
+This chilling case is the UK’s longest cold case to ever reach a trial.

-If you have information about unsolved crimes potentially linked to Ryland Headley, contact Avon and Somerset Police on 101 or via their website.
+If you have information about other unsolved crimes linked to Ryland Headley, contact Avon and Somerset Police on 101 or via their website.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.